Necessity of entanglement for the typicality argument in statistical mechanics

 where each $\sigma^{(l)}$ is a Hermitian operator that acts non-trivially only on the $l$-th subsystem.
 This structure ensures that $A_N$ captures additive contributions from local degrees of freedom.
 They are also experimentally realistic since their range of possible outcomes grows in direct proportion to $N$, reflecting the sum of local contributions from each subsystem \footnote{this point was made by Khinchin and is used by Landau, both were against the necessity of the ergodic hypothesis \cite{Singh13}.
 Assuming statistical independence of the system's parts, one finds that relative fluctuations of such extensive quantities scale as $1/\sqrt{N}$)}.

 To isolate the role of entanglement in the emergence of thermal behavior, we introduce a restricted class of pure quantum states with controlled multipartite entanglement: the $K$-separable states.
-A pure state $\ket{\psi} \in \mathcal{H}_1 \otimes \mathcal{H}_2 \otimes ... \otimes \mathcal{H}_N$ is called $k$-separable if the system can be partitioned into $k$ disjoint blocks $B_1, B2_, ...., B_k$ such that
+A pure state $\ket{\psi} \in \mathcal{H}_1 \otimes \mathcal{H}_2 \otimes ... \otimes \mathcal{H}_N$ is called $k$-separable if the system can be partitioned into $k$ disjoint blocks $B_1, B_2, ...., B_k$ such that

 where $\ket{\psi_{B_j}} \in \mathcal{H}_{B_j} $ is a pure state on the degrees of freedom within block $B_j$.
 Crucially, there is no entanglement between blocks.
-Without loss of generality, we set all blocks to have the same size $n_B=N/K$.
+For a clean scaling analysis, we set all blocks to have the same size $n_B = N/K$.
+This choice is compatible with homogeneous systems with local interactions, where no spatial region is distinguished and entanglement typically builds up in a roughly uniform manner \cite{hastings2006, eisert2010}.

 This construction provides a tunable way to control the degree of multipartite entanglement.
 When $K=N$, each block is a single subsystem, so the global state must be fully separable (no entanglement).
 When $K=1$, the whole system forms a single block, so any global entanglement pattern is allowed, including fully multipartite entanglement.
 Intermediate $K$ values yield states whose multipartite entanglement is confined within blocks of size $n_B$.